edgedelta/docs/docs/configuration/outputs.md

 #### **Message Template**

 As an optional step, you can customize the message payload and custom tags that are sent to Loki destinations.
-Character "-" is not supported as key value by Loki.
+  * Loki does not support the "-" character as key value.

 Review the following avaialble template fields: